eficode-academy/kubernetes-katas/basic-deployment.md

 ### Overview

-- Run application using `kubectl create` command
+- Run an application in a `pod` using the `kubectl create` command
-- Make the application accessible from the internet
+- Make the application accessible from the Internet

 ### Step by step instructions